 The house, seen here, has come a long way.
 The couple chose the home for its central location and intriguing history (built in the 1920s in a Spanish style, the house was given a makeover by legendary designer Tony Duquette in the ’60s), and they knew they wanted to live out their fantasy of a nearly all-white “Jetsons style” home before having kids.
 And though Duquette may have provided the contemporary bones for that vision, there was still much work to be done to bring the idea to fruition.”We knew that there was the potential for a beautiful, airy, magical space, but we would need to strip things down and unify the whole house,” Mike says.

 Working with architect Peter Audelo, Jen and Mike gradually renovated the entire home to their liking.
 But after a year, one space was still undone: the glass-walled living room that leads out to the pool.
 And with their careers still as busy as ever, the two had trouble finding the time or headspace to tackle the project themselves.
-They called on The Studio at One Kings Lane for a little assistance, and this, says Mike, is what allowed them to create a room they couldn’t have come up with themselves. “[Our designer] pushed us out of our comfort zones,” he says, “and we love it.”
+They called on One Kings Lane Interior Design for a little assistance, and this, says Mike, is what allowed them to create a room they couldn’t have come up with themselves. “[Our designer] pushed us out of our comfort zones,” he says, “and we love it.”

 We knew that there was the potential for a beautiful, airy, magical space, but we would need to strip things down and unify the whole house.

 “We share a love of warm minimalism,” says Mike of the couple’s style.
 “Clean, light, architectural spaces that aren’t too cold or sterile.”
-To pull of this look, the Studio team left the walls white, layering on artwork in neutral tones and topping the cool cement floor with a plush Moroccan rug.
+To pull off this look, the Interior Design team left the walls white, layering on artwork in neutral tones and topping the cool cement floor with a plush Moroccan rug.
 Furniture in varying tones and textures delivers warmth and comfort perfect for a weekend of lounging.
 Before, “the space was a mishmash of conflicting styles and designs, due to multiple renovations by multiple past owners,” Mike says.
 “It was almost a Lego project—things were just stuck on and expanded with no consideration for cohesion.”
 Now the couple has a relaxation-ready room with its own distinct vibe, but one that flows perfectly with the rest of their home.

 We share a love of warm minimalism.
 Clean, light, architectural spaces that aren’t too cold or sterile.